renpy/renpy/sphinx/source/config.rst

     filename relative to the base directory, that is opened in a web browser.

+.. var:: config.name = ""

+    This should be a string giving the name of the game.
+This is included as part of tracebacks and other log files, helping to identify the version of the game being used.

+.. var:: config.save_directory = "..."

+    This is used to generate the directory in which games and persistent information are saved.
+The name generated depends on the platform:

+    Windows
+        %APPDATA%/RenPy/`save_directory`
+    Mac OS X
+        ~/Library/RenPy/`save_directory`
+    Linux/Other:
+        ~/.renpy/`save_directory`

+   Setting this to None creates a "saves" directory underneath the game directory.
+This is not recommended, as it prevents the game from being shared between multiple users on a system.
+It can also lead to problems when a game is installed as Administrator, but run as a user.

+   This must be set in a python early block, so that persistent information can be loaded before init code is run.

+   The user may change the directory.
+Code that needs to know the save directory should read :var:`config.savedir` instead of this variable.

 .. var:: config.screen_height = 600

     The height of the screen.